Highly Entangled Quantum Spin Chains on Fermat's Spiral: Fermat's spiral as a Hamiltonian path on the square lattice

-To study the isotropic EE, four symmetric bipartition cuts are shown in Fig.~\ref{fig:snake}.
-They separate the spins into two subsystems consisting of increasingly larger segments of size $4n-a$, for $n=1,2,\cdots,L/2$, with $a=0,1,2,3$ corresponding respectively to the yellow, blue, green and red cut.
+To study the isotropic EE, four symmetric bipartition cuts are shown in \cref{fig:snake} (b) and (c).
+They separate the spins into two subsystems consisting of increasingly larger segments of size $4n-a$, for $n=1,2,\cdots,L/2+1$, with $a=0,1,2,3$ corresponding respectively to the yellow, blue, green and red cut.
 Starting from the center, segments within one subsystem in the 2D lattice on a given side of the cut alternate between the first and second halves of the 1D chain when it is stretched straight.
-Obviously the scaling behavior of bipartite EE for any of the cuts will not differ qualitatively, so from now on we focus on the cut along the main diagonal with $a=0$, which results in a bipartition shown in Fig.~\ref{fig:bipartition}.
+Obviously the scaling behavior of bipartite EE for any of the cuts will not differ qualitatively, so from now on we focus on the yellow cut along the main diagonal with $a=0$, which results in a bipartition shown in \cref{fig:snake} (d).